Move Your Body, Grow Your Brain: The Mind-Blowing Science of Exercise and Neuron Growth

 The Mental Health Connection: Exercise as a Mood Booster

-Here’s where things get even more interesting.
+Here’s where things get even more interesting, because brain benefits aren’t enough to convince you.

 Neurogenesis isn’t just about getting smarter, it’s also about feeling better.
 The hippocampus plays a big role in regulating emotions, and low neurogenesis has been linked to conditions like depression and anxiety.
 In fact, some researchers believe that the antidepressant effects of exercise (which are well-documented) come partly from its ability to boost neuron growth.

-Knowing now that those walks were also helping my brain grow new neurons?
-That makes me love them even more.
+Knowing now that those walks were also helping my brain grow new neurons…that makes me love them even more.

-And it’s not just me…studies back this up!
+And it’s not just me, studies back this up!
 A 2019 study in The Lancet Psychiatry found that people who exercise regularly have a 43% lower risk of developing depression compared to those who don’t.
 Another study in Frontiers in Psychology showed that just 20-30 minutes of just moderate exercise a day can reduce symptoms of anxiety by up to 20%.

 So, if you’re feeling overwhelmed, a quick workout might be just what your brain needs to reset.